MichalWalasiak/FindGraphsPractice/README.md

 Application written in java version 11.

-Run main method in Task3 class to start program and provide desired pairs of Integers.
+Run main method in Task3 class to start program and provide desired pairs of Integers as an input.